SelectandStart/ugcms/README.md

 - Sync Profiles with Steam & Discord: Users and staff can easily log in and link their profiles using Steam and/or Discord.
 You have full control over which linked social profiles appear on your page.
 - API Integration: Display relevant social data via API calls to Steam and Discord.

-### Web Analytics Support

-- Google Analytics and Google Tag Manager are supported, just follow the instructions!
-- Only users with the correct permissions can set/see Analytics API information
-- Track how users view your site

 ### Gamesever Stats

 - Track player performance with HLStatsX compatible tracking